 Key Stage 4

-Our two year Key Stage 4 provides breath and depth across nine subjects enabling our ambitious curriculum experience to continue from KS3 into KS4.
-In Key Stage 4 all students study English Literature and English Language, Mathematics, Science and a Modern Foreign Language*.
-Students are then require to study either geography or history and two other subjects.
+Our two year Key Stage 4 provides breadth and depth across nine subjects enabling our ambitious curriculum experience to continue from KS3 into KS4.
+In Key Stage 4 all students study English Literature and English Language, Mathematics, Statistics, Double Science and a Modern Foreign Language.
+Students are then require to study either geography or history and one other subject.
 Some students choose or are guided to take, additional lessons to support their English and Maths.
 Students are taught in sets according to ability in all the core subjects, as well as history and geography.
 The majority of students follow the full Ebacc suite (against a national percentage of 40%).
 This demonstrates the high level of aspiration that we hold for our students.

 How do we build cultural capital